rchain/architecture-docs/execution_model/rhovm.rst

 ::

-    for ( ptrn <- stream ) | stream! ( block ) -> P { block := ptrn }
+    for ( pattern <- stream ) | stream! ( block ) -> P { block/pattern }

 In this case, the I/O pair is satisfied by two node operators, one writing a block to a stream and one reading a block from a stream.
 In this use-case, node operators are communicating through an AMQP, where channels represent network addresses.
 This case may be composed of a subset of lower-level transitions, the successful application of which yields this transition.

 The current state configuration and instruction set of the VM, as well as the history of state configurations and bytecode differences are stored stored as well.
 We are required to apply the consensus algorithm when, and only when, node operators have conflicting histories of the observable state and transitions of an instance of RhoVM.

-Executed bytecode instructions constitute transactions which are stored along with the information they alter and subjected to consensus to produce transaction blocks.
-By extension, transaction blocks represent the verifiable history of states and transitions of an instances of the virtual machine.
+Executed bytecode instructions constitute transactions which are subjected to consensus to produce transaction blocks and then written to storage.
+By extension, transaction blocks represent verifiable snapshots of the state configurations and transitions of an instance of the Rho Virtual Machine.

 To summarize: